dinanathsj29/css3-fundamentals-tutorial/README.md

 - http://www.positioniseverything.net/ (Modern browser bugs explained in detail!)
 - Browser development companies proprietary websites

 Section 5.
-Common CSS Concepts
+Common CSS concepts
 =====================

-There are many CSS concepts and properties we use in day to day CSS work, lets dive into some of the common concepts used while working with CSS.
+There are many CSS concepts and properties we use in day-to-day CSS work, lets dive into some of the common concepts used while working with CSS.

 ### 5.1.
 Working with fonts
 - Controlling `typography-text-font` is one of the most important things to do with CSS
 - CSS `Font` property is used to control the look of font-texts
-- By the use of CSS font property, you can change the font type, font-text size, color, style, bold etc.
+- By the use of the CSS font property, you can change the font type, font-text size, color, style, bold, etc.
 - **Font styles**: Properties that affect the font that is applied to the text, affecting what font is applied, how big it is, whether it is bold, italic, etc.
 > **Example/font attributes-properties**: font-family, font-size, color, font-style, font-weight, font-variant. https://www.fontsquirrel.com/